 You can transfer all or a portion of your space to another tenant thanks to a sublease clause.

-You can only use your space in accordance with the terms of your lease’s use clause.
+You can only use your space by the terms of your lease’s use clause.
 Your ability to conduct certain business lines may be constrained, your office hours may be prescribed, and any signage for advertisements allowed on the property may be subject to limitations.

 In this section of a lease, it is specified what improvements will be made to an office before your business moves in and who will be responsible for the associated costs.